avelino/awesome-go/README.md

 *Full stack web frameworks.*

 * [Air](https://github.com/sheng/air) - An ideal RESTful web framework for Go.
-* [alien](https://github.com/gernest/alien) - A lightweight and  fast http router from outer space
 * [Beego](https://github.com/astaxie/beego) - beego is an open-source, high-performance web framework for the Go programming language.
-* [Bone](https://github.com/go-zoo/bone) - Lightning Fast HTTP Multiplexer.
 * [Buffalo](http://gobuffalo.io) - Bringing the productivity of Rails to Go!
-* [Bxog](https://github.com/claygod/Bxog) - Simple and fast HTTP router for Go.
-It works with routes of varying difficulty, length and nesting.
-And he knows how to create a URL from the received parameters.
-* [chi](https://github.com/pressly/chi) - Small, fast and expressive HTTP router built on net/context.
 * [Echo](https://github.com/labstack/echo) - High performance, minimalist Go web framework.
-* [fasthttprouter](https://github.com/buaazp/fasthttprouter) - A high performance router forked from `httprouter`.
-The first router fit for `fasthttp`.
 * [Fireball](https://github.com/zpatrick/fireball) - A more "natural" feeling web framework.
 * [Florest](https://github.com/jabong/florest-core) - High-performance workflow based REST API framework
 * [Gem](https://github.com/go-gem/gem) - A simple and fast web framework, friendly to REST API.
 * [Gin](https://github.com/gin-gonic/gin) - Gin is a web framework written in Go!
 It features a martini-like API with much better performance, up to 40 times faster.
 If you need performance and good productivity.
 * [Gizmo](https://github.com/NYTimes/gizmo) - Microservice toolkit used by the New York Times.
-* [Glue](https://github.com/desertbit/glue) - Robust Go and Javascript Socket Library (Alternative to Socket.io).
 * [go-json-rest](https://github.com/ant0ine/go-json-rest) - A quick and easy way to setup a RESTful JSON API.
-* [go-kit](https://github.com/go-kit/kit) - A Microservice toolkit with support for service discovery, load balancing, pluggable transports, request tracking, etc.
 * [go-relax](https://github.com/codehack/go-relax) - A framework of pluggable components to build RESTful API's.
 * [go-rest](https://github.com/ungerik/go-rest) - A small and evil REST framework for Go.
-* [go-socket.io](https://github.com/googollee/go-socket.io) - socket.io library for golang, a realtime application framework.
 * [goa](https://github.com/raphael/goa) - Framework for developing microservices based on the design of Ruby's Praxis.
 * [Goat](https://github.com/bahlo/goat) - A minimalistic REST API server in Go.
-* [gocraft/web](https://github.com/gocraft/web) - A mux and middleware package in Go.
-* [Goji](https://github.com/goji/goji) - Goji is a minimalistic and flexible HTTP request multiplexer with support for `net/context`.
 * [Golf](https://github.com/dinever/golf) - Golf is a fast, simple and lightweight micro-web framework for Go.
 It comes with powerful features and has no dependencies other than the Go Standard Library.
-* [golongpoll](https://github.com/jcuga/golongpoll) - HTTP longpoll server library that makes web pub-sub simple.
 * [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster
 * [gongular](https://github.com/mustafaakin/gongular) - A fast Go web framework with input mapping/validation and (DI) Dependency Injection
-* [goose](https://github.com/ian-kent/goose) - Server Sent Events in Go
-* [Gorilla](https://github.com/gorilla/) - Gorilla is a web toolkit for the Go programming language.
-* [httprouter](https://github.com/julienschmidt/httprouter) - A high performance router.
-Use this and the standard http handlers to form a very high performance web framework.
-* [httptreemux](https://github.com/dimfeld/httptreemux) - High-speed, flexible tree-based HTTP router for Go.
-Inspiration from httprouter.
-* [lars](https://github.com/go-playground/lars) - Is a lightweight, fast and extensible zero allocation HTTP router for Go used to create customizable frameworks.
 * [Macaron](https://github.com/go-macaron/macaron) - Macaron is a high productive and modular design web framework in Go.
 * [mango](https://github.com/paulbellamy/mango) - Mango is a modular web-application framework for Go, inspired by Rack, and PEP333.
-* [medeina](https://github.com/imdario/medeina) - Medeina is a HTTP routing tree based on HttpRouter, inspired by Roda and Cuba.
 * [Microservice](https://github.com/claygod/microservice) - The framework for the creation of microservices, written in Golang.
-* [mux](https://github.com/gorilla/mux) - A powerful URL router and dispatcher for golang.
 * [neo](https://github.com/ivpusic/neo) - Neo is minimal and fast Go Web Framework with extremely simple API.
-* [ozzo-routing](https://github.com/go-ozzo/ozzo-routing) - A high-performance HTTP router and Web framework supporting routes with regular expressions.
-Comes with full support for quickly building a RESTful API application.
-* [pat](https://github.com/bmizerany/pat) - Sinatra style pattern muxer for Go’s net/http library, by the author of Sinatra.
 * [Resoursea](https://github.com/resoursea/api) - A REST framework for quickly writing resource based services.
 * [REST Layer](http://rest-layer.io) - A framework to build REST/GraphQL API on top of databases with mostly configuration over code.
 * [Revel](https://github.com/revel/revel) - A high-productivity web framework for the Go language.
 * [rex](https://github.com/goanywhere/rex) - Rex is a library for modular development built upon gorilla/mux, fully compatible with `net/http`.
 * [sawsij](http://sawsij.com/) - lightweight, open-source web framework for building high-performance, data-driven web applications.
-* [session](https://github.com/icza/session) - Go session management for web servers (including support for Google App Engine - GAE).
-* [Siesta](https://github.com/VividCortex/siesta) - Composable framework to write middleware and handlers
 * [tango](https://github.com/lunny/tango) - Micro & pluggable web framework for Go.
 * [tigertonic](https://github.com/rcrowley/go-tigertonic) - A Go framework for building JSON web services inspired by Dropwizard
 * [traffic](https://github.com/pilu/traffic) - Sinatra inspired regexp/pattern mux and web framework for Go.
 * [utron](https://github.com/gernest/utron) - A lightweight MVC framework for Go(Golang).
+* [YARF](https://github.com/yarf-framework/yarf) - Fast micro-framework designed to build REST APIs and web services in a fast and simple way.
+* [Zerver](https://github.com/cosiner/zerver) - Zerver is an expressive, modular, feature completed RESTful framework.

+### Routers

+* [alien](https://github.com/gernest/alien) - A lightweight and fast http router from outer space
+* [Bone](https://github.com/go-zoo/bone) - Lightning Fast HTTP Multiplexer.
+* [Bxog](https://github.com/claygod/Bxog) - Simple and fast HTTP router for Go.
+It works with routes of varying difficulty, length and nesting.
+And he knows how to create a URL from the received parameters.
+* [chi](https://github.com/pressly/chi) - Small, fast and expressive HTTP router built on net/context.
+* [fasthttprouter](https://github.com/buaazp/fasthttprouter) - A high performance router forked from `httprouter`.
+The first router fit for `fasthttp`.
+* [gocraft/web](https://github.com/gocraft/web) - A mux and middleware package in Go.
+* [Goji](https://github.com/goji/goji) - Goji is a minimalistic and flexible HTTP request multiplexer with support for `net/context`.
+* [httprouter](https://github.com/julienschmidt/httprouter) - A high performance router.
+Use this and the standard http handlers to form a very high performance web framework.
+* [httptreemux](https://github.com/dimfeld/httptreemux) - High-speed, flexible tree-based HTTP router for Go.
+Inspiration from httprouter.
+* [lars](https://github.com/go-playground/lars) - Is a lightweight, fast and extensible zero allocation HTTP router for Go used to create customizable frameworks.
+* [medeina](https://github.com/imdario/medeina) - Medeina is a HTTP routing tree based on HttpRouter, inspired by Roda and Cuba.
+* [mux](https://github.com/gorilla/mux) - A powerful URL router and dispatcher for golang.
+* [ozzo-routing](https://github.com/go-ozzo/ozzo-routing) - An extremely fast Go (golang) HTTP router that supports regular expression route matching.
+Comes with full support for building RESTful APIs.
+* [pat](https://github.com/bmizerany/pat) - Sinatra style pattern muxer for Go’s net/http library, by the author of Sinatra.
-* [VarHandler](https://github.com/azr/generators/tree/master/varhandler) - Generate boilerplate http input and ouput handling.
+* [Siesta](https://github.com/VividCortex/siesta) - Composable framework to write middleware and handlers
 * [vestigo](https://github.com/husobee/vestigo) -  A performant, stand-alone, HTTP compliant URL Router for go web applications.
-* [Volatile](https://github.com/volatile/core) - Minimalist middleware stack promoting flexibility, good practices and clean code.
 * [xmux](https://github.com/rs/xmux) - A high performance muxer based on `httprouter` with `net/context` support.
-* [YARF](https://github.com/yarf-framework/yarf) - Fast micro-framework designed to build REST APIs and web services in a fast and simple way.
-* [Zerver](https://github.com/cosiner/zerver) - Zerver is an expressive, modular, feature completed RESTful framework.
 * [zeus](https://github.com/daryl/zeus) - A very simple and fast HTTP router for Go.